-Neck Pain Chiropractor Melbourne
+Neck Pain Chiropractic Treatment In Melbourne

 When we hunch over the computer, or continually bend to do our jobs, our posture can suffer.
 If we slump as we walk, it throws the neck forward and the weight of the skull is no longer balanced properly on the spine.

-Neck Curve and Pain Chiropractic BioPhysics (CBP) research1 has shown that the curve of your neck is an indicator to whether you are likely to have neck pain.
+Neck Curve and Pain Chiropractic BioPhysics (CBP) research1 have shown that the curve of your neck is an indicator of whether you are likely to have neck pain.
 Normal forward neck curve is 40 degrees.
 If the neck curve is: < 20 degrees, then you are two times more likely to have neck pain. < 0 degrees, then you are 18 times more likely to have neck pain.

 1. McAviney J, Schulz D, Bock R, Harrison DE.
 Determining a clinical normal value for cervical lordosis.
 An analysis of Cervical lordosis and anterior head translation in neck pain patients.
 JMPT 2005

 2. Moustafa I. Diab A. Taha S. Harrison D. The addition of a sagittal cervical posture corrective orthotic device to a multimodal rehabilitation program improves short and long term outcomes in patients with discogenic cervical radiculopathy.
 Archives of Physical Medicine and Rehabilitation.